krebsalad/ProjectAbsoluteAccuracy/README.md

     2. In this file the octomap is initialised.
 The most important in this file is the octomap frame.
 The frame defined in the example is a camera_frame defined in the urdf.
 Read further (F) for more about the frame and joints.
 Also the file sensors_3d.yaml is called in this launch file.
     3. In sensors_3d.yaml file the definitions of the topic coming from the camera can be found.
 Make sure to change these to the correct topic.
         - Read more here: http://docs.ros.org/indigo/api/moveit_tutorials/html/doc/pr2_tutorials/planning/src/doc/perception_configuration.html
-    4. Note that Octomap is only usefull when you mount the camera for calibration, or else it will mess around with your collisions and will prevent planning new paths.
+    4. Note that Octomap automatically has collisions enabled.
+This could mess around with your planners.

 ##F. Calibrating the camera
 - install dynamic calibrator
-    1. Can be installated for windows too.
+    1. Can be installated for both windows and unix systems.
         - Installation: https://www.intel.com/content/dam/support/us/en/documents/emerging-technologies/intel-realsense-technology/RealSense_D400_Dyn_Calib_User_Guide.pdf
 - run dynamic calibration
     1. download dynamic calibrator app from googleplay